missionmule/avionics-build/README.md

 # avionics-build

+> Ummmm, this isn't actually building avionics firmware.
+Yeah, I know.
+That name is a carry over from the old days.

 This package replaces the legacy `missionmule/muleOS-gen` build system due to its very opaque documentation and non-intuitive build process.
 This build script condenses all necessary build steps to set up the payload firmware stack into a